kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 options ndots:5
 ```

-Now, there's one final thing I wanted to show you before I end this video, and that's to do with the nameserver.
-Kubernetes DNS is actually built on top of another open source softwared called, CoreDNS.
+Now, there's one final thing I wanted to show you before I end this video, and that's to do with the nameserver (red box).
+This ip address is something that kubernetes has automatically put into the resolv.conf file for you at the time of creating the pod.

+Kubernetes DNS is actually built on top of another open source project called, CoreDNS.
 And this nameserver ip address leads to coredns.
-To show what I mean, let's exit out of the pod and then perform a search for this ip address.
-Here we find that it belongs to service called kube-dns:
+To show what I mean, let's exit out of the pod and then perform a search for this ip address:

 ```
 $ kubectl get all -o wide --all-namespaces | grep 10.96.0.10 kube-system            service/kube-dns                    ClusterIP   10.96.0.10       <none>        53/UDP,53/TCP,9153/TCP   4h34m   k8s-app=kube-dns
 ```

+Here we find that it belongs to a service called kube-dns.
+This service lives in the kube-system namespace, and is configured to forward traffic to pods with the label key-pair value of k8s-app=kube-dns.

 And if we look at what pods this service forwards traffic too, we find the coredns pods.